-Other Southern Recipe favorites: Pastalaya, Instant Pot Jambalaya, Instant Pot Red Beans and Rice and Muffaletta Sandwich with all the fixins’ (Muffaletta Bread and Olive Salad).
-On New Year’s Eve we make this Black Eyed Peas Recipe for good luck!
+Other Southern Recipe favorites: Pastalaya, Red Beans and Rice and Muffaletta Sandwich.
+On New Year’s Eve I make this Black Eyed Peas Recipe for good luck!

 This recipe is shockingly easy, despite how it may look.
 A little browning here, a little spice there, and next thing you know your soup recipe is good to go!

-Brown the sausage and chicken: Heat olive oil and add the sausage and chicken and cook until browned, about 3-4 minutes.
+Brown the sausage and chicken: Heat olive oil and add the Andouille sausage (or Smoked Kielbasa or Smoked Sausage) and chicken and cook until browned, about 3-4 minutes.

 Add liquids, rice and bay leaves: Add the chicken broth, tomatoes, rice and bay leaves and simmer for 15 minutes, while stiring.